You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 See the DrugPatentWatch profile for ozempic

 Ozempic, a medication used to treat type 2 diabetes, has been widely prescribed and has shown promising results in managing blood sugar levels.
-However, like any medication, Ozempic can cause side effects, ranging from mild to severe.
-In this article, we will explore the common side effects of Ozempic and discuss ways to manage them.
+However, like any medication, Ozempic can cause side effects, some of which can be severe.
+In this article, we'll explore the common side effects of Ozempic and discuss ways to manage them.

 What is Ozempic?